p5f8/books/01 - The Clean Coder/The Clean Coder.md

   "Firing me isn’t going to change the estimate, Charles"

 - Being a "Team Player"
-  Never say trying, only say it's possible or not.
+  Never say trying, only say it I can do or I can not do.

 - Trying
   Yoda: "There is no trying."